BioMedLab-HM/biomed-iot/tests/tests_after_setup.md

 ### Optional:
 Check files in /home/biomed/iotree42/setup_files/tmp
-Have all variables inserted correctly?
+Have all variables been inserted correctly?